-Peter Funt is a speaker and columnist, continuing the Funt Family tradition of making people smile – while examining the human condition.
+Peter Funt is a TV host, speaker and columnist – continuing the Funt Family tradition of making people smile, while examining the human condition.

 In addition to his hidden-camera work, Peter Funt has produced and hosted TV specials on the Arts & Entertainment and Lifetime cable networks.
 He also spent five years as an editor and reporter with ABC News in New York.

-Peter also follows in his father's footsteps as President of Laughter Therapy Foundation, a non-profit organization started by Allen Funt in 1982.
-Drawing from the Candid Camera library, Laughter Therapy sends special videos, at no charge, to critically ill people throughout the U.S.
+Peter also follows in his father's footsteps as President of the Laughter Therapy Foundation, a non-profit organization started by Allen Funt in 1982.
+Using the Candid Camera library, Laughter Therapy sends special videos, at no charge, to critically ill people throughout the U.S.

 Peter received his degree in journalism from the University of Denver.
 In 2010 he returned to the Denver campus to be honored as a Master Scholar in Arts and Humanities, and in 2011 delivered the keynote at the annual Alumni Symposium.